Electric Vehicles

 he said, "I don't know, you'll have to ask Nikola Tesla."

-The Tesla Roadster With two electric motors in the rear and one in the front, this model will be the fastest production road car in the world with 0 to 60 mph in sub 1.9 seconds, top speed over 250 mph and a range of 500+ miles on a single charge.
-When produced (in 2025) the range (with the latest battery tech) and acceleration may be even greater. (especially if Elon offers the SpaceX Thruster Pack option)
+The Tesla Roadster With two electric motors in the rear and one in the front, this is expected to be the fastest 'production road car' in the world with 0 to 60 mph in sub 2 seconds, top speed over 250 mph and a range over 500 miles on a single charge.
+Seating for four with a lightweight removable glass roof that stores in trunk.
+When produced, the acceleration could be even greater. (especially if Elon offers the SpaceX Thruster Pack option)

 The Model S Refresh The Plaid has one of the quickest acceleration times of any "production" car ever, with 3 torque vectoring high performance electric motors with carbon-sleeved rotors, producing 1,020 horsepower.
 It can do the quarter mile in 9 seconds, reaching 155 mph. (trap speed)